jgbarr/mealstory/README.markdown

-EADME - mealstory - simple rails app
+ mealstory - a simple rails app